shoui520/shoui520.github.io/docs/shouimethod.md

 The first nearly a year of my Japanese learning journey involved me doing ineffective methods, such as:

 - using language learning apps
-- communicating with a "study buddy" in Japanese 100% of the time, even if my Japanese was completely wrong.
+- communicating with a "study buddy"/pen pal in Japanese 100% of the time, even if my Japanese was completely wrong.
 - using Discord to text chat to Japanese people.
 - watching YouTube videos (in English) about Japanese.
 - trying to "learn kanji" with various methods, including writing them down from a .pdf of Remembering the Kanji, JLPT kanji lists, and using kanji flashcards that showed ON and KUN and meanings and various words on the back.
-- grinding through a JLPT N5 + N4 vocab list (used Shirabe Jisho for this)
+- grinding through a JLPT N5 + N4 vocab list (used Shirabe Jisho for this, around 1500-2000 words)
 - learning grammar with YouTube playlists and JLPT N5+N4 study material.
 - trying my hardest to read NHK Easy News.